MasFana/MasFana/README.md

 ## 🌱 What I’m Learning
 I’m on an exciting journey to grow both technically and personally.
 Currently, I’m focused on:
 - 🌐 **Web Development**: Mastering modern frameworks and best practices.
-- 🦀 **Rust**: Embracing low-level programming for performance and safety.
 - 🎤 **Public Speaking**: Sharpening my communication skills for impactful storytelling.

 ---